karlaarzate/HFO_ML_DL_Classifier/README.md

 **Required Toolboxes:**
 * Signal Processing Toolbox
 * Statistics and Machine Learning Toolbox

-**Setup:**
-1. Clone this repository.
-2. Add the 'MATLAB/' folder to your MATLAB path.
-3. Ensure your raw data follows the structure expected by the 'Preprocessing_HFO_Hybrid.m' script.

 ### 2. Python Environment (ML/DL Pipeline)
 The classification stages (XGBoost & CNNs) require **Python 3.10+**.
 We recommend using a virtual environment or Google Colab for GPU acceleration.